 This security mechanism works independently of the traditional systems for controlling and blocking suspicious activities, present on Linux.
 Unable to be actively controlled by the "root" superuser and without interaction with applications or third-party scripts, SELinux provides core stability.

 The security of a Linux system without this SELinux module will automatically depend on the correct configuration of the kernel, the applications with running privileges and their configurations. .
 A simple error of one of these elements mentioned above, can compromise the correct functioning of the whole system.

 In conclusion, SELinux can be called a true guardian of Linux operating systems, ensuring integrity, security and stability.
 Do not confuse this module with an antivirus or firewall.
 It's totally different.

-Users who use Linux for web and cloud servers know that SELinux can have problems running software applications with access and control system privileges.
+Users who use Linux for web and cloud servers are well aware that SELinux can cause problems in running software applications with access and control privileges. system.

 SELinux can control the operating system activities for each user, application and daemon separately, and enforce precise security policies and restrictions.
 This can often be a problem for web servers, where most software-specific processes have privileges and interact with the operating system kernel.

 Those who decided to disable this kernel module often make mistakes in changing the directive, which makes it impossible to load SELinux when restarting the operating system.
 "Failed to load SELinux policy".